 In this elective course, students learn the location and actions of the most commonly used 87 extra points, including the World Health Organization and NCCAOM lists of extra points.
-These points are very important clinically.
-Class time focuses on marking point locations as was done in Techniques
+These points are very useful in clinical practice.

 Elective: CCMA 515/525 - Microsystems I, II